 When to Act: Take safety precautions immediately if—

-** Detect lightning within ten (10) miles by means of a technological device.
+** Lightning is detected within ten (10) miles by means of a technological device.

 If you can hear thunder, lighting may be within range.
 Be watchful for lightning.
 If thunder becomes louder, leave the field.

 Decision-Makers: The Referee Coordinator (or, in his absence, any Referee) or the AMSA President or Field Commissioner shall have the authority and responsibility to suspend play and implement the policy, and to determine whether and when to resume play.

 If thunder is detected, the Decision Maker shall attempt to determine whether lightning is in the vicinity, and if so, how far away, utilizing any available technological device which is capable of detecting lightning, including cell phone weather apps.
 If lightning is detected within ten (10) miles, he shall promptly implement the Safety Precautions set out below.